vorth/j4ts/README.md

 # J4TS
-Java APIs for TypeScript/JSweet
+Java APIs for TypeScript / JavaScript / JSweet

-The goal of J4TS is to implement some Java APIs for JavaScript/TypeScript/JSweet when it makes sense.
+The goal of J4TS is to implement some Java APIs for TypeScript / JavaScript / JSweet when it makes sense.
 It is based on a fork of the GWT's JRE emulation library and is written in Java, and transpiled to TypeScript/JavaScript with the JSweet transpiler.
 It intends to be useful for the following cases:

 - Programmers used to the Java APIs can be more efficient using J4TS than when having to learn basic JavaScript APIs.
 - It can ease code sharing between Java and TypeScript/JavaScript (and also hopefully, ease the understanding and relationships between the Java fans and TypeScript/JavaScript ones).